madhathacker/cyber.blog/_posts/2023-04-29-wsa-forensics.md

 ### WSA VHDX Files

-Since the WSA is esentially a virutal machine, there must be a virtual hard disk where it stores all the Android system files.
+Since the WSA is essentially a virtual machine, there must be a virtual hard disk where it stores all the Android system files.
 These virtual hard disk files are stored in `C:\Users\acbuc\AppData\Local\Packages\MicrosoftCorporationII.WindowsSubsystemForAndroid_8wekyb3d8bbwe\LocalCache`

 ![WSA VHDX Files](/assets/wsa/vhdx_files.png)

-A VHDX file is a Microsoft virtual hard disk format used by Hyper-V. Normally, a VHDX file my be opened or mounted to view the contents of the virtual filesystem.
+A VHDX file is a Microsoft virtual hard disk format used by Hyper-V. Normally, a VHDX file may be opened or mounted to view the contents of the virtual filesystem.
 Windows Subsystem for Linux (WSL) uses a VHDX file to store its virtual filesystem.
-Although the WSL VHDX file can be easily opened, the WSA VHDX file crashes FTK Imager and other software attmepting to open it.
+Although the WSL VHDX file can be easily opened, the WSA VHDX file crashes FTK Imager and other software attempting to open it.

 ![VHDX Encrypted](/assets/wsa/vhdx_encrypted.png)

-It appears Microsoft is either encrpyting or compressing the VHDX file for WSA.
-Let's take a look at the [VHDX specifcation sheet](https://learn.microsoft.com/en-us/openspecs/windows_protocols/ms-vhdx/83e061f8-f6e2-4de1-91bd-5d518a43d477) and see if we can determine what makes this VHDX file special.
-Let's open the VHDX file with the [HxD hex editor](https://mh-nexus.de/en/hxd/) and start prasing through the format.
+It appears Microsoft is either encrypting or compressing the VHDX file for WSA.
+Let's examine the [VHDX specification sheet](https://learn.microsoft.com/en-us/openspecs/windows_protocols/ms-vhdx/83e061f8-f6e2-4de1-91bd-5d518a43d477) and see if we can determine what makes this VHDX file special.
+Let's open the VHDX file with the [HxD hex editor](https://mh-nexus.de/en/hxd/) and start prasing the format.

 ![VHDX Headers](/assets/wsa/vhdx_headers.png)

-It appears as though `LogOffset` is not properly points to the log section.
+It appears `LogOffset` is not properly pointing to the corret offset of the log section.
 It is located at `0x101000` instead of `0x100000`.
-After patching the file by changing the offset to the correct value (in little endianess), and recaulculating the CRC-32C checksums (setting the CRC 4 byte field to 00's during the calculation), I attempted to read the VHDX files and...
+Let's patch the file by changing the offset to the correct value (in little endianess), and recalculating the CRC-32C checksums (setting the CRC 4 byte field to 00's during the calculation).
+Now we can attempted to read the VHDX files and...

 It didn't work.

-It looks like decoding the VHDX format used for WSA may involve reverse engineering the WSA executables that load the VHDX files into memory beofre starting the virtual system.
-Let's try simply importing a VHDX file from another Android Subsystem.
+It looks like decoding the VHDX format used for WSA may involve reverse engineering the WSA executables that load the VHDX files into memory before starting the virtual system.
+Properly decoding this VHDX file may be the topic of a future blog posh.
+For now, let's try simply importing a VHDX file from another WSA instance into our own local WSA installation.

-## Forensic Image with WSA
+# Processing a Forensic Image with WSA

+Forensics expert Jessica Hyde has kindly provided me with a sample forensic image of a device where the user has installed and interacted the Windows Subsystem for Android.
+Let's open the image up in [FTK Imager](https://www.exterro.com/ftk-imager) and see if we can figure out what the user was doing in WSA using the information we have learned.